What is the difference between website and web application?

 Most people use the term “website” to describe any Internet platform.
 However, few of them know that technically, a good share of these platforms are not websites but web applications.
 Do you wonder what’s the difference?
 Well, for regular Internet users, there is not much difference between a site and an app, as they don’t care how it works.
 They just want to be sure its content and functionality meet their expectations.
 Meanwhile, web developers make a clear distinction between the two terms.

 Being a business owner, you must understand what kind of product you need to promote your company online.
 Firstly, this understanding will help you explain to developers what result you expect.
 Secondly, in a long-term perspective, you will know how you can further upgrade and develop your online platform.
 Keep on reading to learn what the difference between a web app and a website is and how you can make use of both.
+Also, read more about the basics of web design.

 Website vs Web App: Understanding the Difference